denesderhan/fstlog/README.md

 ```

 ## System design, components
-The logging system is initialized by creating an fstlog::core object.
+The central part of the system is the fstlog::core object.
-Loggers are assigned to cores at construction.
-They send the log messages to the core,
+Loggers are assigned to cores at construction, they send the log messages to the core
-using a buffer.
-The core's background thread processes the messages through sinks.
+through a buffer.
+The core's background thread processes the messages using sinks.
-A sink is constructed with a formatter, an output and a filter, then added to a core.
+A sink is constructed with a formatter, an output and a filter, then assigned to the core.
+The core is not a singleton, there can be multiple core instances at the same time.

 ## Loggable types
-Primitive types, string types, loggable container types of loggable types.
+Primitive types, string types, loggable container types of loggable types
+(nested containers, custom containers).
 See example: log_calls.cpp

 ## Formatting syntax